someparty/someparty/source/articles/2020-06-21-done-with-drugs.html.markdown

 [Watch: Dishpit - "Plaza People" @ YouTube](https://youtu.be/pzkokhou0VE "#")

-Mississauga's [JONCRO](https://joncro.bandcamp.com/) shared a pair of low-fi isolation-recorded singles last Friday, a crunchy hardcore tune titled "Degenerates" and a ska-punk number titled "Wheel An Tun."
+Mississauga's [JONCRO](https://joncro.bandcamp.com/) shared a pair of lo-fi isolation-recorded singles last Friday, a crunchy hardcore tune titled "Degenerates" and a ska-punk number titled "Wheel An Tun."
 The former features guitarist/vocalist Daniel G. Wilson playing all parts, with Maryam Said (Toronto's [Poolblood](https://poolblood.bandcamp.com/)) making a guest appearance to shout along in the chorus.
 The bouncy latter track features the trio's regular bassist Kieran Christie on bass and keys.

 Out of lockdown, the noise-pop three-piece features Wilson and Christie with drummer Matthew Mikuljan.
 These new tunes follow "Violet Hair" and "Wise River" in the group's pandemic catalogue.
 The full group last released the EP *Twa* in February.
 Earlier in June, JONCRO committed their next month's worth of Bandcamp earnings to the NAACP and the ACLU.